seanjgildea/AwsSolutionsArchitectGuide/SpecifySecureApplicationsAndArchitectures.md

   - Access Control Lists let you allow and deny
   - Use security groups to control traffic "into, out of, and between resources"
   - Security Groups are sufficient to allow an instance to access another tier
   - Security Groups can span multiple Availability Zones
+  - Security Groups cannot span VPCs

 - Customers are responsible for:
   - platform, applications, IAM, OS, Network, Firewall, Client side encryption, server side data encryption and network traffic protection